CSaratakij/PortFolio/content/post/Osube.md

 draft: false
 ---

-The little script that help extract multiple osu beatmaps. \
+The little script that help extract multiple osu! beatmaps. \
 It come with a file watcher to detect and auto extract any beatmap in the watching directory.

 ![osube](/img/osube-intro.png)